THE WORLD CHANGES

-**1/2If you're a fan of TWENTIETH CENTURY (1934) imagine if that annoying college boy in Lily Garland's train car--the one Barrymore convinces to stomp off, "without a word, like the Reverend Henry Davidson... in RAIN."-- only pretended to leave, and proceeded to keep ardently wooing until finally, against her better sense and our wishes, Lily Garland actually fell in love with him?
+**1/2If you're a fan of TWENTIETH CENTURY (1934), just imagine if that annoying college boy in Lily Garland's train car--the one Barrymore convinces to stomp off, "without a word, like the Reverend Henry Davidson... in RAIN"-- only pretended to leave, and then proceeded to keep ardently wooing Garland, choking the air of her train car with his idealistic college boy cologne-fueled simpering until, finally, against her better sense and our wishes, Lily Garland actually fell in love with him?
 Yeesh, right?
-That's STAMBOUL QUEST -- a WWI romantic spy film that dances ably along the censor's razor but still dives into their arms once the length is run.
+That's STAMBOUL QUEST -- a WWI romantic spy film that dances ably along the censors' razor but still dives into the arms of banal 'decency' once its length is run.

-As the real-life WWI spy code named Fraulein Doktor, Myrna Loy is slinky, intelligent and exotic (before Nora Charles, she played a lot of these vamp types - though more and more her heart of gold was showing through).
-She wears a fabulous shimmering dress in the climax, a big finale which leaves us with the pleasing idea that ardent Loy-wooer George Brent has been shot by a firing squad.
-She's already been warned of the 'steep price one must pay' as a hot female spy in Austrian counter-intelligence (she must never fall in love) that she lets pestering Brent undo her composure wrankles big time as his slippery nose-first charm has not aged well.
-Since she starts the movie ratting out Mata Hari for falling in love with a Russian officer (ala the Garbo film), we presume she thinks herself above such trivial matters.
+As the real-life WWI spy, codenamed Fraulein Doktor, Myrna Loy is slinky, intelligent and exotic (before Nora Charles, she played a lot of these vaguely Eurasian vamp types, though more and more her heart of gold and deadpan wit was showing through).
+She wears a fabulous shimmering dress in the climax, a big finale which leaves us with the pleasing idea that ardent Loy-wooer George Brent has been shot by an off-camera firing squad.
+She's already been warned of the 'steep price one must pay' as a hot female spy in Austrian counter-intelligence (i.e. that she must never fall in love); that she lets pestering smirky Brent undo her composure wrankles me and her counterintelligence department higher-ups big time --his slippery nose-first charm has not aged well.
+Since she starts the movie ratting out Mata Hari for falling in love with a Russian officer (ala the story we see in the 1932 Garbo film), we presume she thinks herself above such trivial matters.
 Naturally her strident position on the subject (since Ben Hecht isn't writing the script) means she has jinxed herself.
-But that she lets herself be taken in by the naive whimsicality of George Brent--who fancies himself so irresistible he has carte blanche to tread all over her sublime machinations with his muddy American bungler feet (as he tries to steer her spy narrative into an old-fashioned tourist-meets-local love story)--well, it doesn't sit well.
+But that she lets herself be taken in by the naive whimsicality of George Brent--who fancies himself so irresistible he has carte blanche to tread all over her sublime spy game machinations with his muddy American bungler feet (as he tries to steer her intellectual-seductive brinksmanship narrative into an old-fashioned tourist-meets-local love story)--doesn't sit well.
 Not at all.
-Nor does it fit her otherwise sublime charater
+Nor does it fit her otherwise sublime character

 In case you can't tell, I loathe George Brent.
 Why?
-Maybe it's the condescending trill in his voice, the way he talks to every woman like they're a three year-old girl who just skinned their knee, or his stupid face that kind of leans out with his nose-first as if the world is a flower waiting to be sniffed; or his wholesale lack of cynicism, buying into terrible romantic lines like a first class punter, Maybe it's because he's one of those guys that thinks just because you kissed him he has the right to stalk you and sabotage all your shady business.
-He plays the sort of earnest wooer for whom restraining orders were invented.
-And every time a girl relents, responds to that treatment, gives into his relentless self-satisfied pestering, my feminist heart sinks, for it's another signal to creeps everywhere to just keep trying!
-Keep barging in on her at work, and calling and hanging around, and eventually.... she'll surrender.
-Wake up the neighborhood playing "In Your Eyes" outside her window.
-That girls tell guys they find that scene romantic is like guys telling girls they think it's romantic for a girl to get pregnant after saying she's on the pill and trick him into marriage.
+Maybe it's the condescending trill in his voice, the way he talks to every woman like they're some adoring three year-old girl who just skinned their knee, or they way his stupid face that kind of leans out with his nose-first as if the world is a flower waiting to be sniffed.
+I loathe his wholesale lack of cynicism, buying into terrible romantic lines like a first class punter.
+Maybe it's because he's one of those guys that thinks just because you kissed him he has the right to stalk you and sabotage all your shady business.
+He plays the sort of earnest wooer for whom restraining orders were invented, and so every time a girl relents, responds to that treatment, gives in to his relentless self-satisfied pestering, my feminist heart sinks.
+His success is another signal to creeps everywhere to just keep trying!
+Keep barging in on the girl you like while she's at work, keep calling and hanging around and messing up all her plans, and eventually.... she'll surrender.
+Wake up the neighborhood playing "In Your Eyes" outside her window!
+That girls tell guys they find that scene in Say Anything romantic is like a guys telling girls they think it's romantic to be tricked into marriage by a girl who lies about being on the pill just to get pregnant.

 On the plus side, at least before all that Brent shit happens we get to see Fraulein Doktor in operation, and Loy is up to the challenge of this complex, nefarious role.
-She's way better--in my mind--than Garbo in Mata Hari, and several levels of intellect above everyone else in the picture (even giving X-27 a run for her money), that is, until old Georgie Boy crashes in.
-Oh well, maybe next war.
-When the world is much darker, or some alternate future past, in which Joseph Breen was blocked from birth by a time-traveling IUD.
+She's way better--in my mind--than Garbo in Mata Hari, and several levels of intellect above everyone else in the picture (even giving X-27 a run for her money).
+Until old Georgie Boy crashes in, man the movie hums.
+Oh well, maybe next war, when the world is much darker; or maybe in some alternate future past, in which Joseph Breen was blocked from birth by a time-traveling IUD.